Creating a Virtual Studio

 The following settings are supported by both JackTrip and Jamulus audio servers:

 All virtual studios are created to serve a specific geographical region.
 We recommend that the virtual studio and all musicians are located no more than about 500 miles away from one another.
+Fiber internet can extend this range.

 This setting controls the sampling rate of frequency used to digitize audio.